Data-informativity conditions for structured linear systems with implications for dynamic networks: Data informativity conditions for structured systems

 {\bf Proof} See Appendix. $\Box$

 The interpretation of this result is as follows: \begin{enumerate} \item[a.]
 It is not the full input vector $\kappa_u^{[j]}$ of inputs that have a parametrized map to the output, that requires excitation.
-Only a subset of input signals, present in $u_{\{i\}\cup\mD^c}$ need excitation. \item[b.]
+Only a subset of input signals, present in $u_{i\cup\mD^c}$ need excitation. \item[b.]
 For exciting this subset of inputs, all external signals $x$ can be used, except for the $x$ signals that are present in $x_{\smE^*}$.
-For excitation of $u_{\{i\}\cup\mD^c}$ we can use those signals $x$ that in the graph of the input network reach $u_{\{i\}\cup\mD^c}$ without passing through $u_{\smE}$. \item[c.]
+For excitation of $u_{i\cup\mD^c}$ we can use those signals $x$ that in the graph of the input network reach $\{u_{i\cup\mD^c}\}$ without passing through $\{u_{\smE}\}$. \item[c.]
 The white noise signals in $\kappa_e^{[j]}$ are trivially sufficiently exciting. \end{enumerate}

-\begin{remark} Since the white noise signals $e$ in $\kappa_e^{[j]}$ are considered to be independent of $x$, an equivalent statement for (\ref{eqphic}) would be $\Phi_{u_{(i\cup\smD^c)\perp x_{\smE^*}}}(\omega) \succ 0$.
+\begin{remark} Since the white noise signals $e$ in $\kappa_e^{[j]}$ are considered to be independent of $x$, an equivalent statement for (\ref{eqphic}) would be $\Phi_{\subsuper{u}{i\cup\smD^c}{\perp x_{\smE^*}}}(\omega) \succ 0$.
 However, for generalization of these results to the dynamic network case, we prefer the current expressions (\ref{eqphic})-(\ref{eqmuj}). \end{remark}

-\begin{remark} In this section, the node set $u_{\smD^c}$ is defined as a {\it minimum} disconnecting set from $u_i$ to $\kappa_u^{[j]}\backslash \{u_i\}$.
-It is obvious, however, that the presented results hold true for {\it any} such disconnecting set.
-The advantage of selecting a {\it minimum} disconnecting set, is that it leads to the smallest number of excitation signals. \end{remark}
+\begin{remark} In this section, the node set $\{u_{\smD^c}\}$ is defined as any disconnecting set from $u_i$ to $\{\kappa_u^{[j]}\}\backslash \{u_i\}$.
+It may seem attractive to select it as a {\it minimum} disconnecting set to reduce the number of required excitation signals, but since $\mD^c$ also influences the set $x_{\smT^*}$ such a choice does not always lead to the smallest number of excitation signals to be added. \end{remark}